Stem Cell Research: Is There a Benefit?

 Rev. Robert Fleischmann, National Director, Christian Life Resources

-Upon fertilization life begins an amazing journey of cell division, differentiation and finally maturation.
+Upon fertilization, life begins an amazing journey of cell division, differentiation, and finally maturation.
 Between fertilization and differentiation, life is in its embryonic stage.
 The cells that divide are “generic” in nature and called embryonic stem cells.
-They eventually begin to differentiate into al 210 different kinds of tissue that are found in the human body.
+They eventually begin to differentiate into all 210 different kinds of tissue that are found in the human body.

-As medicine seeks to uncover the secrets of youth; cell, organ or limb regeneration; or problem-free organ transplantation, stem cells hold both mystery and promise.
+As medicine seeks to uncover the secrets of youth; cell, organ, or limb regeneration; or problem-free organ transplantation, stem cells hold both mystery and promise.
+Experiments and accomplishments have raised the hopes for revolutionizing organ transplantations as well as bringing curative treatment for such diseases as Alzheimer’s, Parkinson’s, diabetes, heart failure, and joint degeneration.

 The intent is to culture the stem cells and use them to create the stock of replacement tissue needed to address these various health care concerns.
 Additionally, this advancement opens up new and fascinating opportunities for studying the mysteries of human development and how cells develop into various body parts and then migrate to their appropriate locations.